-Tools

-Animation Wizard...

-Select the Load history radio button and click Next
+Tools Animation Wizard... • Select the Load history radio button and click Next

-Note.
-In some analyses very time small increments required for solution convergence but are not required for animation purposes.
-It is possible to reduce the size of (and the time required produce) animation by using the 'Step' option.

-• In the 'Available' panel click on the Analysis 1 (Hygrothermal) entry, then, in the Step field, enter 2.
+- Note.
+In some analyses very small time increments are required for solution convergence but are not for required animation purposes.
+It is possible to reduce the size of (and the time produce) required to an animation by using the 'Step' option. - In the 'Available' panel click on the Analysis 1 (Hygrothermal) entry, then, in the Step field, enter 2.